Full Name: GORDON STRANG

 Honours: Premiership 1932, 1934, Victorian Representative Team 1932-34 Games 9 Goals 9.

 Gordon "Cocker" Strang was an outstanding centre-half-forward and centre-half-back.
-His strongest asset was his marking and during one game against South Melbourne in 1935, he was credited with the amazing tally of 28.
+His strongest asset was his marking and during one game against South Melbourne in 1935, he was credited with the amazing tally of 28 - in fact records show it was 21 marks.
 After that game a Richmond teammate commented that Gordon had so much of the ball that he should know how many stitches there were on the football.
 Gordon promptly replied 261.
 He made his debut in Round 1 of 1931 and quickly showed his prowess by finishing the match with 12 marks.
 During the 1932 Final Series he was credited with taking 32 marks for the two games.
 This included 16 marks in a best-on-ground performance against Carlton in the 1932 Grand Final.
 He played in 11 Finals games with Richmond and was voted in the club's best three players on four occasions.
 He was also a fine kick.

 In 1939 he moved to Wodonga where he won the "Morris Medal" for the Best and Fairest in the Ovens and Murray League.
 He had the medal taken off him as a result of a disqualification that make him ineligible during that season, he then went on to win it the following season before the war stopped the competition altogether.
 In appreciation of his service to the Wodonga Football Club the grandstand has been named in his honour.
 Gordon's father Bill and brother Allan played with South Melbourne, and another brother, Colin played with St. Kilda.
 His nephew Geoff Strang also played with Richmond.
 Gordon died in 1951.